harel-coffee/dr_droid-auto/README.md

-# A Simple Static Android Analyzing Tool with Graph Analysis and Machine Learning
+# A Static Android Analyzing Tool with Graph Analysis and Machine Learning

 ## Description
 The tool builds a dependence graph of an app and partitions it into different regions based on the graph connection.